+Stability Rating:

-- Stability Rating: Opinion on main areas of risk a fund is exposed to - credit, liquidity & market risks - Quantitative and Qualitative factors are considered - Stability Rating Framework: Sensitivity of NAV to risk factors
+Opinion on main areas of risk a fund is exposed to - credit, liquidity & market risks

+Quantitative and Qualitative factors are considered

-0.1 Mutual fund is an effective tool for mobilizing resources from a large pool of investors, and in turn, providing them access to a variety of assets, which might otherwise be difficult.
+- 1.1 Mutual fund is an effective tool for mobilizing resources from a large pool of investors, and in turn, providing them access to a variety of assets, which might otherwise be difficult.
 Pakistan's mutual fund industry has witnessed notable evolution in the overall structure.
-Asset management companies (AMCs) have introduced a variety of products in line with varying risk return preferences of investors.

-0.1.1 The asset management business has two distinct elements -1) the asset manager, 2) the mutual funds.
+Asset management companies (AMCs) have introduced a variety of products in line with varying risk return preferences of investors. - 1.2 The asset management business has two distinct elements -1) the asset manager, 2) the mutual funds.
 PACRA has developed separate methodologies to capture distinct components of the industry.
 Asset Manager Rating is an opinion on the quality of fund management, capability to manage risks inherent in asset management business, ability to generate sound fund performance and effectiveness of an AMC's systems and processes.
-PACRA offers three products to capture varied factors of different types of mutual funds, i) Star Ranking, ii) Stability Rating, and iii) Capital Protection Rating.
-The star ranking (also referred as performance ranking) is purely a quantitative measure, comparing historical returns of a fund relative to other funds in the same category of classification.
-The fund stability rating provides the investors with an objective measure as to the main areas of risk to which the income funds are exposed.
-Capital protection rating reflects the degree of protection offered on the original investment of the unit holders.
+PACRA offers two products to capture varied factors of different types of mutual funds, i) Star Ranking, and ii) Stability Rating.